yukyu30/AIpparel-Code/README.md

 ```
 @article{nakayama2025aipparel,
-    title={AIpparel: A Large Multimodal Generative Model for Digital Garments},
+    title={AIpparel: A Multimodal Foundation Model for Digital Garments},
     author={Kiyohiro Nakayama and Jan Ackermann and Timur Levent Kesdogan
             and Yang Zheng and Maria Korosteleva and Olga Sorkine-Hornung and Leonidas Guibas
             and Guandao Yang and Gordon Wetzstein},